Canadian North: Programs and services

 Canadian North in-flight service includes leather seating, advanced seat selection, free newspapers and magazines, and free colouring books and crayons for children.

 The airline offers Aeroplan rewards points, both to collect and to redeem.
 Passengers may redeem Air Miles points for travel on Canadian North.
 Canadian North has codeshare agreements with Air North and Calm Air.

 Canadian North also has its own "Aurora Concierge" and Aurora Rewards program for frequent travellers.
 Benefits of being an Aurora Concierge member include: Priority check-in, baggage, and boarding, extra piece of checked luggage, free alcoholic beverages, no fee changes, personalized membership card and baggage tag, and more.

-In 2005, the airline started offering a Pivut Fare ("ours") to beneficiaries of the Inuvialuit Final Agreement.
+In 2005, the airline started offering a Pivut Fare ("ours") to beneficiaries of the Inuvialuit Final Agreement, part of the Inuvialuit Settlement Region.